WinVector/data_algebra/Examples/Arrow/Arrow.md

 ```

     [
-      [ g, i, x, v ]
+      [ v, g, x, i ]
        ->
       [ g, x, v, i, ngroup ]
     ]

-The arrow has a detailed presenation, which is the realizing operator pipeline.
+The arrow has a detailed presentation, which is the realizing operator pipeline.

 ```python